How can I make a difference as a Tongan?

 Working as a financial mentor resulted in Victoria changing her Master’s Degree from human resource and marketing to social and community leadership.

-Victoria is now a Debt Coach on our DEBTsolve programme.
+Victoria is now a Financial Wellbeing Coach on our DEBTsolve programme.
 She works with clients over the phone, on a one-on-one basis, to help them gain control of their unmanageable debt by:

 Loan Worker Vijay and Victoria